uxsolutions/bootstrap-datepicker/docs/options.rst

 Number, String.
 Default: 2, "years"

 Set a maximum limit for the view mode.
-Accepts: "days" or 0, "months" or 1, "years" or 2, and "decades" or 3.
+Accepts: "days" or 0, "months" or 1, "years" or 2, "decades" or 3, and "centuries" or 4.
 Gives the ability to pick only a day or a month.
 The day is set to the 1st for "months", and the month is set to January for "years".

 multidate